json-schema-language/spec/draft-json-schema-language-xx.md

 If a schema is of the ref form, then:

-- Let *B* be the root schema containing the schema.
+- Let *B* be the root schema containing the schema, or the schema itself if it is a root schema.
 - Let *D* be the member of *B* with the name `definitions`.
 By {{syntax}}, *D* exists.
 - Let *R* be the value of the schema member with the name `ref`.